Skip to Content

 Ingredients

-- ½ Small (250g Shredded Weight) Savoy Cabbage
+• ½ Small Savoy Cabbage 250g (shredded weight)

-- 4 Tbsp Balsamic Vinegar
+• 4 tablespoon Balsamic Vinegar

-- ¾ Tsp Salt
+• ¾ teaspoon Salt

-- ¼ Tsp Pepper
+• ¼ teaspoon Pepper

 Instructions

-- Trim up the duck breasts and then score the skin in a cross-hatch pattern (roughly 1cm or ½" diamonds) being careful to only score the skin and not to cut through the flesh.
-Then thoroughly dry the skin.
+• Trim up the duck breasts and then score the skin in a cross-hatch pattern (roughly 1cm or ½" diamonds), being careful to only score the skin and not to cut through the flesh.

-- Remove the tough heart from the cabbage, then finely shred the leaves.
+• Remove the tough heart from the cabbage, then finely shred the leaves.

-- Core the apple, peel it and then cut the flesh into a 5-6mm (¼") dice.
+• Core the apple, peel it and then cut the flesh into a 5-6mm (¼") dice.
 Place the diced apple into some acidulated water to prevent it from going brown.

-- Heat a 30cm or 12" frying pan over a high heat, add the butter and half of the balsamic vinegar, then swirl to combine.
+• Heat a 30cm or 12" frying pan over a high heat, add the butter and half of the balsamic vinegar, then swirl to combine.

-- Add the cabbage and a quarter teaspoon of salt, toss to combine, add a lid and cook over a low heat whilst you cook the duck.
+• Add the cabbage and a quarter teaspoon of salt, toss to combine, add a lid and cook over a low heat whilst you cook the duck.

 Cold Pan Duck Breast Cooking Method:

-- Place the duck skin side down in a cold 28cm or 11" frying pan on the hob (do not use a nonstick pan) then turn on the heat to a low-medium temperature.
+• Place the duck skin side down in a cold 28cm or 11" frying pan on the hob (do not use a nonstick pan).

-- Allow the duck to cook for 8-10 minutes pushing down occasionally to prevent curling at the corners and when the skin is crispy and golden flip over and cook for another 5-6 minutes or until the internal temperature reaches the required level of "doneness".
-I am for 50°C or 122°F for a nice medium rare duck breast.
-See my Frequently Asked Questions section for temperatures for other levels of "doneness".
+Allow the duck to cook for 8-10 minutes, pushing down occasionally to prevent curling at the corners.
+When the skin is crispy and golden, flip over and cook for another 5-6 minutes or until the internal temperature reaches the required level of "doneness".

-- Remove the duck from the pan and allow it to rest whilst you finish the dish.
+• Remove the duck from the pan and allow it to rest whilst you finish the dish.

 Hot Pan Duck Breast Cooking Method:

-- Heat a 28cm or 11" nonstick pan over a medium-high heat and when it is hot add the duck breast skin side down, and cook it for 5 minutes, do not mess with the duck during this time.
+• Heat a 28cm or 11" nonstick pan over a medium-high heat, and when it is hot, add the duck breast skin side down, and cook it for 5 minutes.
+Do not mess with the duck during this time.

-- Remove the duck from the pan and allow it to rest whilst you finish the dish.
+• Remove the duck from the pan and allow it to rest whilst you finish the dish.

-- Drain off most of the fat from the duck pan and then add the honey and remaining balsamic vinegar and bubble up to form a syrup.
+• Drain off most of the fat from the duck pan and then add the honey and remaining balsamic vinegar and bubble up to form a syrup.

-- Throw in the walnuts, toss to coat and remove from the heat.
+• Throw in the walnuts, toss to coat and remove from the heat.

-- Roll the duck breasts around in the glaze before carving and serving on the cabbage.
+• Roll the duck breasts around in the glaze before carving and serving on the cabbage.

 This recipe features two methods of cooking duck breast, a cold pan and a hot pan method, you can choose which ever you prefer.